shazChaudhry/vagrant/README.md

 ## Instructions:

 - 	Clone this repo
+-	Change the directory where code is cloned to
--	Change to the cloned directory
+-	Change to the technology directory you would like to use in order to stand up a Docker swarm infrastructure
--	The Vagrantfile assumes you have 10GB RAM available on your machine to spin up VMs.
-You will need to edit memory part of this file to accomodate you machine
--	Run " vagrant box update" and then "vagrant up" commands.
-This will setup a Docker swarm mode cluster; 1xMaster and 1xSlave